Internet2/class-workshop-researchdev-copilot/README.md

 You **MUST** pre-install and obtain access to the following before the start of the workshop.
 GitHub Copilot accounts WILL NOT be provided.

 > [!NOTE]
+> There are two ways to use GitHub Copilot for free:
+> 1. Use the free tier of GitHub Copilot.
+While there are limits on the number of requests, this tier is sufficient for the workshop.
+However, if you tend to engage extensively with the built-in Copilot Chat, you may want to consider the second option.
+Learn more about the limits [here](https://docs.github.com/en/copilot/about-github-copilot/subscription-plans-for-github-copilot#comparing-copilot-subscriptions).
-> Please be aware that when signing up for the free trial of GitHub Copilot you will be asked to submit a form of payment even though you will not be charged until the free trial is over.
-Ensure you cancel before the 30 days is over to avoid payment.
+> 2. Sign up for the free trial of GitHub Copilot Pro.
+Note that a payment method is required at sign-up, but you will not be charged until the trial ends.
+Make sure to cancel before the 30-day trial expires to avoid any charges.
+Learn more [here](https://docs.github.com/en/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/subscribing-to-copilot-as-an-individual-user)

 - [Visual Studio Code](https://code.visualstudio.com/)